Converting A Shed Into A Chicken Coop

 • Doggie Door – A great way to let the chickens in and out quickly and easily.

 Why is it so important to have a strong, sturdy, and safe home for raising chickens?
-So, you can leave knowing your animals will be safe while you are away.
+So, you know your animals are safe and protected from predators and the weather.

 I hope you found this guide on converting a shed into a chicken coop helpful.
 Use it to create a safe and secure home to raise chickens in your own backyard.